-In March 2016, the agency updated their current system to include a review of the High Risk Victimization (HRV) and the High Risk of Abuser (HRA) report at the facility on a weekly basis, or more often if needed, to ensure that inmates are placed in educational, vocational, and housing that ensures their safety.
+In March 2016, the agency updated their current system to include a review of the High Risk Victimization (HRV) and the High Risk of Aggressive (HRA) report at the facility on a weekly basis, or more often if needed, to ensure that inmates are placed in educational, vocational, and housing that ensures their safety.
 Inmates who are identified as HRV are now placed in closer proximity to the staff in the housing units, and away from those identified as HRA.
-Interviews confirmed that at intake, the results of the screening are used to determine housing and bed assignment.